A density bound for triangle-free $4$-critical graphs: Triangles in -Ore graphs

-Thus $T^{k-1}(G)$ is the size of a $(k-1)$-clique packing of a graph $G$.
-It will be useful to bound the size of a $(k-1)$-clique packing of an Ore composition, which we do now.
+Thus $T^{3}(G)$ is the size of a triangle packing of a graph $G$.
+It will be useful to bound the size of a triangle packing of an Ore composition, which we do now.